Dember224/getLocal/README.md

 ## Using Get Local

 For now, the modules for getting the data can be run locally using Node.
-Just download and run NPM install and run the methods get methods through your terminal.
+Just download and run NPM install and run the "get" methods through your terminal.
 Loading the information to a database takes setting up and configuring a DB.
 More practical ways of using this repository will take some time.
 In the meantime, the links above are the public facing aspects of Get Local.